FAQ

 We have included provisions for the Oxbow community to be comprehensively serviced with water, sanitary, stormwater infrastructure, as well as shallow utilities and municipal services opportunities.

 For example, a Public Utility Lot will be provided which will accommodate the location of a Water Treatment Plant, Wastewater Treatment Plant, an emergency services only boat launch, and road maintenance depot.
 The Public Utility Lot will be elevated to be clear of the flood risk area.
+We would refer you to the uploaded engagement boards from our May 2024 Information Session, including the board titled “Site Development” to view the location of the PUL.

 These infrastructure and utility systems will be designed and operated to required Provincial and County environmental standards.